ypsu/experiments/focusreach/readme.md

 my myopia keeps worsening.
 hence i decided to track it.
-i use a standard self-retracting metal tape measure instead. i taped a small piece of paper between the tape and the button. i wrote a few letters onto the paper. it's like a mini, 1 row snellen chart.
+for measurements i use a standard self-retracting metal tape measure. i taped a small piece of paper between the tape and the button. i wrote a few letters onto the paper. it's like a mini, 1 row snellen chart.